zhouchw5/Python_excel.github.io/README.md

 ------------------------------

 ## Bridge connecting the Parent Items and Son Items
 Our working calendar had three lines: the planning line, the ordering line and the implementing line.
 The planning line and the ordering line are the activating source of the whole operating process.
+In actual case, planning objects would be determined in different levels of semi-products or raw materials.
+Different patterns of resource planning depend on the weight of forecast data or order data to